Aliases for ACACB Gene

 GeneCards Summary for ACACB Gene

 ACACB (Acetyl-CoA Carboxylase Beta) is a Protein Coding gene.
-Diseases associated with ACACB include biotin deficiency.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include biotin carboxylase activity and acetyl-CoA carboxylase activity.
+Diseases associated with ACACB include Biotin Deficiency and Fatty Liver Disease.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Insulin resistance.
+Gene Ontology (GO) annotations related to this gene include ligase activity and biotin binding.
+An important paralog of this gene is ACACA.